syncfusion-content/maui-docs/MAUI/AIAssistView/suggestions.md

         suggestions.Add(new AssistSuggestion() { Text = "Build your first MAUI app", ImageSource = "get_started.png" });

         assistSuggestions.Items = suggestions;

-        this.GenerateAssistItems();
-     }

-    private void GenerateAssistItems()
-    {
-        this.AssistItems.Add(new AssistItem()
-        {
-            Text = "Hey AI, can you tell me what MAUI is?
-Could you provide a link to learn more about .NET MAUI?", IsRequested = true;

-            // Add the request item to the collection this.AssistItems.Add(requestItem);

-            // Generating response item
-            await GetResult(requestItem);
-        });
-    }

-    private async Task GetResult(AssistItem requestItem)
-    {
-        await Task.Delay(1000).ConfigureAwait(true);

-        AssistItem responseItem = new AssistHyperlinkItem()
-        {
-           // response from AI service
-           Text = "MAUI stands for .NET Multi-platform App UI.
-It's a .NET framework for building cross-platform apps with a single C# codebase for iOS, Android, macOS, and Windows.
-Sure!
-Here's a link to learn more about .NET MAUI", Suggestions = assistSuggestions,
-        };

-        // Add the response item to the collection this.AssistItems.Add(responseItem);
      }

     ...

  }

 {% endhighlight %}